ZHKKKe/MODNet/README.md

 We share some cool applications/extentions of MODNet built by the community.

+- **Docker Container for Portrait Image Matting**
+You can try [this repository](https://github.com/nahidalam/MODNet-Docker) if you want a containerized version of the portrait matting solution.

 - **WebGUI for Portrait Image Matting**
 You can try [this WebGUI](https://www.gradio.app/hub/aliabd/modnet) (hosted on [Gradio](https://www.gradio.app/)) for portrait image matting from your browser without code!

 - **Colab Demo of Bokeh (Blur Background)**
 You can try [this Colab demo](https://colab.research.google.com/github/eyaler/avatars4all/blob/master/yarok.ipynb) (built by [@eyaler](https://github.com/eyaler)) to blur the backgroud based on MODNet!